Most likely you’re in this article because you’re currently looking for the best brand of rotary hammer drill for your needs.

 - Powerful amp motor

-- Comes with ergonomic D-shaped handle with rubberized soft grip for improved control and comfort
+- Comes with ergonomic D-shaped handle with a rubberized soft grip for improved control and comfort

 - Quite light, making it only suitable for light tasks and projects